-Currently, we offer two main product lines: the alcohol alkoxy sulfates (AAS) and the internal olefin sulphonates (IOS).
-Blending these different surfactants in various ratios allows the Alkaline Surfactant Polymer solution to be matched to the reservoir conditions, so achieving optimal EOR performance.
+We offer two types of dedicated enhanced oil recovery surfactants: alcohol alkoxy sulfates (AAS) and internal olefin sulfonates (IOS).
+Correct blending of these surfactants allows the (Alkaline) Surfactant Polymer solution to be matched to the reservoir conditions, so achieving optimal oil recovery performance.

 The benefits of each surfactant type can be summarised as follows:

-Sometimes, the use of a co-solvent (such as IBA or SBA) in combination with ENORDET surfactants can help in reducing micro-emulsion viscosities and so improve the sweep efficiency and oil recovery
+Sometimes, the use of a co-solvent (such as IBA or SBA) in combination with ENORDET surfactants can help in reducing micro-emulsion viscosities and so improve the sweep efficiency and ultimate oil recovery.

 Key data for popular ENORDET surfactants